e-271/few-shot-gan/README.md

 [StyleGAN2 Checkpoints](https://drive.google.com/corp/drive/folders/1yanUI9m4b4PWzR0eurKNq6JR1Bbfbh6L)

-To adapt a pretrained checkpoint to a new dataset:
+To adapt a pretrained checkpoint to a new dataset, use the following commands.

+PCA (our method):
 ```
 data_root=/path/to/data/root
 train_dir=relative/path/to/train